Non-Disclosure Agreement

 Summary

-We believe transparency is key, so this mutual non-disclosure agreement (“Agreement”) sets out clearly what confidential information is and how both parties agree to handle it.
-It’s straightforward and fair to both “you” (the Receiving Party) and “us” Pembroke Digital Limited, trading as O’Brien Media, whose registered office is at Suite 4, Marlborough House, 26 High Street, Old Town, Swindon, SN1 3EP (Registered in England and Wales number: 14750911).
+We believe transparency is key, so this non-disclosure agreement (“Agreement”) sets out clearly what confidential information is and how both parties agree to handle it.
+It’s straightforward and fair to both “you” (the Disclosing Party) and “us” Pembroke Digital Limited, trading as O’Brien Media, whose registered office is at Suite 4, Marlborough House, 26 High Street, Old Town, Swindon, SN1 3EP (Registered in England and Wales number: 14750911) (the Receiving Party).

 So, in short

 “You” and “us” want to share information to explore a potential business relationship in web design, digital marketing, hosting and related services.
-We’ll keep what you tell us confidential, and you’ll do the same for what we tell you.
+We’ll keep what you tell us confidential.

 What do both parties agree to?

-• You: You’re authorised to enter into this Agreement on behalf of yourself or your organisation.
+• You (the Disclosing Party): You’re authorised to enter into this Agreement on behalf of yourself or your organisation.
 You’ll provide any materials, data or assistance we ask for in a timely manner.
-You’ll use the Confidential Information only to evaluate our potential business relationship and not for any other purpose.

-• Us: We have the expertise to fulfil our obligations.
+• Us (the Receiving Party): We have the expertise to fulfil our obligations.
 We’ll keep your confidential information secure, use it only to assess and pursue our mutual business aims, and not disclose it to anyone except as permitted here.

 Getting down to the nitty gritty